 Decisions Made 1

-The draft resolution of the Riigikogu, Bill 658 OE, was put to the final vote.
-Adoption of the draft required an absolute majority of the Riigikogu membership (51 votes).
-17 members voted in favor, none voted against, and there was 1 abstention.
-The draft failed to gain support and was dropped from the proceedings.
+Draft Resolution 658 OE of the Riigikogu was put to the final vote.
+Adoption of the draft required a majority vote of the full membership of the Riigikogu.
+17 members voted in favor, 0 against, and 1 abstained.
+The draft resolution failed to gain support and was dropped from the proceedings.

 Most Active Speaker